zcyy0/Long-horizon-agent-rl-craftax/README.md

-# craftax-rl — LLM priors vs. learned world models, on equal terms
+# Long Horizon Agent RL in Craftax

 **If a pretrained language model and a world model built from scratch get exactly the same amount of game experience, which one plays better?**

-That question is usually answered across different papers, with different budgets, different action sets, and different evaluation protocols — which makes the answers hard to compare and easy to over-read.
 This repo runs the comparison inside one harness, and then follows the result somewhere more interesting than the scoreboard.

 The game is [Craftax](https://github.com/MichaelTMatthews/Craftax) (full version): a 2D survival game in the Minecraft family, with a tech tree running from wood to diamond, meters for hunger, thirst and energy, monsters, and a nine-floor dungeon underneath.
-It has one property that ended up shaping every result here — a language model already "knows" part of this game from Minecraft folklore (the tech tree), and has never heard of the rest (the thirst meter, the dungeon).

 Everything in this repo — the environment harness, the agent, the RL training, the world model, and the evaluation statistics — was built and run end to end as one project.